eam-experiments/EMNIST/README.md

 ### Use

 All commands presented below are run in **this repository's source directory**.
-The output of the experiments is in several folders rooted in the ``runs/`` subdirectory, that is created as the experiments are executed.
+The output of the experiments is in several files and folders rooted in the ``runs/`` subdirectory, that is created as the experiments are executed.
 Moreover, within the ``runs/images/`` subdirectory a folder is created for experiment 3 and for the diferent conditions of experiment 4.
-Inside such folder, other ten are found corresponding to the 10 stages of the cross-validation procedure, each containing eight folders with the diferent leves of entropy holding the constructed images.
+Inside such folder, other ten are found corresponding to the 10 stages of the cross-validation procedure, each containing eight folders with the diferent levels of entropy holding the constructed images.

 1. With the next instruction the neural network is trained, separating NN and AM training data (Separate Data NN):